mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - file shares enable you to store file on one computer and grant access to that file to users & apps running on other machines
     - works great for LAN, but doesn't scale well if users are spread out across geography
 - Azure Files creates a cloud-based NFS to make files available to a broad set of users
+    - NOT to be confused with File Synch which extends Azure File Storage so that on-prem files can be shared more easily with users at other sites
     - hosting in Azure allows you to eliminate hardware costs, maintenance overhead and benefit from HA & scalable cloud storage
 - File storage is one of the types of storage accounts & data can be distr across any # of file shares
 - max limit is 100 TB per storage account, max size of a single file is 1 TB (can set quota limits below that), max 2000 connections per shared file